cblokker/phase_0_unit_1/week_1/5_HTML_CSS_solo_challenge/my_reflection.md

 I learned about spans :)

 I'm able to position HTML elements using CSS padding, borders, and margins.
 It get's a little complicated when there's a lot of divs, but I think that's what wireframing is for.
-I used HTML tags like <br>, <a>, <span>, and <div>.
+I used HTML tags like br, a, span, and div.
 I'm sure there's a lot more.

 I had fun playing with the CSS and seeing how I can make the page look different.